LeadSpend/jquery-validate-leadspend/README.md

 LeadSpend provides a method for attempting to automatically re-submit the form once a valid result is returned.
-To utilize this, simply add a function call to the default invalidHandler as is shown in lines X-Z in demo/custom [demo/js/leadspend.demo.js](https://github.com/LeadSpend/jquery-validate-leadspend/blob/master/demo/js/leadspend.demo.js#L16-19)
+To utilize this, simply add a function call to the default invalidHandler as is shown here:  [demo/js/leadspend.demo.js](https://github.com/LeadSpend/jquery-validate-leadspend/blob/master/demo/js/leadspend.demo.js#L16-19)

 Invalid States and Custom Error Messages
 ----------------------------------------